 - Recurrent i.e. bloom continuously if in a warm sheltered spot

 Climbing- Tea.
 A gorgeous old rose frequently found adorning old barns, fences and out-houses hence it is affectionately known as 'The Dunny Rose'.
-One of the first roses to flower in spring with sweetly fragrant, loosely shaped blooms in shades of pink, primrose yellow and copper.
+Will tolerate some shade, one of the first roses to flower in spring with sweetly fragrant, loosely shaped blooms in shades of pink, primrose yellow and copper.
 Vigorous with few thorns.
 1897.

 This rose flowers on 'old wood' so take care not to prune back too hard.
 Named after the breeder's wife.
 Generally healthy and disease resistant.
 Give it room to flourish and you will be rewarded with blooms on and off right through to autumn.